rednafi/rednafi.com/content/go/circuit_breaker.md

 Here:

 -   We check if the recovery period (`recoveryTime`) has passed since the last failure.
--   If it has, we transition to the **Half-Open** state and reset the counters.
+-   If it has, we transition to the `HalfOpen` state and reset the counters.
 -   If not, we block the request and return an error immediately.

 ### Handling half-open states

-In the **Half-Open** state, we allow a limited number of requests to test if the service has recovered.
+In the `HalfOpen` state, we allow a limited number of requests to test if the service has recovered.

 ```go